-At inception of a contract, the Company classifies each of its leases as either an operating lease or a finance lease.
+Upon the inception of a contract, the Group classifies each of its leases as either an operating lease or a finance lease.
 A lease is classified as a finance lease if it transfers substantially all the risks and rewards incidental to ownership of an underlying asset.
 A lease is classified as an operating lease if it does not transfer substantially all the risks and rewards incidental to ownership of an underlying asset.
+On the date of commencement, the Group recognizes the assets held under finance lease on the balance sheet, and expresses the net investment in the lease as a finance lease payment receivable.